-Play has an important role in baby’s development and it teaches skills that babies will use in life.
+The play has an important role in baby’s development and it teaches skills that babies will use in life.
 For playing toys are needed.
 Buying toys for your kids can be expensive, but there are ways to save money on toys.

 One of the possibilities to save money on toys is to search ideas for DIY toys and create them yourself.

-I found this posting can idea in Pinterest some time ago, but never had time to make it.
+I found this posting can idea on Pinterest some time ago, but never had time to make it.
 Today, when Sofia was getting bored with playing with her toys, I remembered this idea and here is the result.

 We already have an activity cube with a posting box option, but my daughter is too little to understand how it works.
-This posting can is far more baby friendly, it’s really easy to make, takes little time and doesn’t cost much!
-Besides, this toy helps to promote hand to eye coordination, fine motor skills, dexterity and patience!
+This posting can is far more baby friendly, it’s really easy to make, takes a little time and doesn’t cost much!
+Besides, this toy helps to promote hand to eye coordination, fine motor skills, dexterity, and patience!

 Here are the things you need for creating this entertaining posting can: